Skip to main content

 Caffeine intake, smartphones, and stress are the most reported interferences of sleep quality

-In addition to World Sleep Day (this year on March 19), March is also Caffeine Awareness Day.
 Caffeine intake was the number one reported cause of poor sleep quality among our respondents.
 Eighty-five percent of the population drinks at least one caffeinated beverage per day, according to the Institute for the Advancement of Food and Nutrition Sciences.
-It’s recommended to limit caffeine intake to more than six hours before bedtime.
+It’s recommended to limit coffee consumption to at least 8 hours before bedtime.

 • 29% reported caffeine intake